asticode/go-astilectron-bundler/README.md

 This package provides a way to bundle Astilectron apps properly.

-It has only been tested in MacOS for now, and is still work in progress.
+It has only been tested in MacOS for now, and is still a work in progress.

 # Installation